Updated on January 6, 2023

-Clients trust their financial institutions (FIs) to protect their personal and financial information.
-So, when data breaches happen, it’s easy for the client to rethink their relationship with the institution that jeopardized their private information.
+Today’s consumers entrust their primary financial institutions to protect their personal data and financial information.
+So, when data breaches happen, it’s easy for accountholders to rethink their relationship with the institution that jeopardized their private information.

-In fact, Pew Research Center discovered that 64% of Americans have personally experienced a major data breach in their lives and feel they’ve lost control of their personal information.
-They then wonder if major corporations and government agencies can actually protect consumer data.
-Financial and healthcare industries store more valuable information than other industries, which make them bigger targets for hackers who want valuable personal information.
+In fact, Pew Research Center discovered 64% of Americans have personally experienced a major data breach in their lives and feel they’ve lost control of their personal information.

+As a result, accountholders wonder if major corporations and government agencies can actually protect their consumer data.
+Financial and healthcare industries store more valuable information than any other industry, making the financial and healthcare sectors bigger targets for hackers who want valuable, personal information.

-With millions of people digitally connected today, cybersecurity in banking is an unavoidable factor associated with living in the digital age.
-Understanding cybersecurity trends in financial services will help your FI prevent impending attacks, safeguard against millions of dollars in damage, and maintain both your clients’ trust and your FI’s reputation.
+With millions of people digitally connected today, cybersecurity is an unfortunate and unavoidable factor of living in the new digital era.
+Understanding cybersecurity trends within the financial services sector will help you prevent impending attacks, safeguard against millions of dollars in damage, and maintain both your clients’ trust and your financial institution’s reputation.

-Losing the trust of your current customers or members plus the reputation of your brand can have devastating effects on your bank or credit union and take years to recover reputation-wise, especially if the data breach was poorly managed.
+Losing the trust of your current accountholders plus the reputation of your brand can have devastating effects on your bank or credit union and take years to recover reputation-wise – especially if the data breach was poorly managed.

-Security Magazine reported that 52% of consumers switch companies if they can get the same product or services with more trusted security measures in place.
-The same percentage believe security is a main consideration when choosing a bank or credit union.
+Security Magazine reports 52% of consumers switch companies if they can get the same product or services with more trusted security measures in place.

-Coupled with the fact that a majority of Americans think major banking and financial cyberattacks will happen within the next few years, it’s now more important than ever to ensure the consumer that your FI has safeguards in place to withstand future attacks and protect their personal data.
+When you couple these statistics with the fact that the majority of Americans believe major banking and financial cyberattacks will happen within the next few years, it’s more important than ever before to assure your accountholders your financial institution has safeguards in place to withstand future attacks and protect their personal data.

-Shining a positive light on your FI for your conscientious efforts and ability to successfully safeguard clients’ personal data will not only build your reputation, but also help gain the business of those consumers looking to do business with trusted institutions.
+Shining a positive light on the conscientious efforts you’re taking to successfully protect your clients’ personal data will not only build your reputation, but help you gain the business of consumers looking to do business with trusted financial institutions.

 Learn more about how you can keep your bank or credit union safe from a cyberattack.
-Visit the cybersecurity resource page for articles, webinars, videos, and more.
+Visit jackhenry.com and check out the cybersecurity resource page for articles, webinars, videos, and morre.